Mastering the Password Reset: Best Practices with Common Pitfalls and Solutions for Enhanced Security

 To prevent accidental logging of sensitive information:

-• Utilize logging frameworks: Many logging frameworks offer built-in mechanisms to filter or redact sensitive data.
+- Utilize logging frameworks: Use logging frameworks that offer built-in mechanisms to filter or redact sensitive data.

-Examples of sensitive data that should never be logged:
+Examples of sensitive data that should never be logged include:

 By following these guidelines and fostering a culture of security, you can significantly reduce the risk of exposing sensitive information through your logs.